-Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
+Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover page of this prospectus.
 Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We and our executive officers, directors, and holders of substantially all of our common stock and securities convertible into or exchangeable for our common stock have agreed or will agree with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of our common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
-LLC and Evercore Group L.L.C.
+We and our executive officers, directors, and holders of substantially all of our securityholders have agreed or will agree with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of our common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
+LLC, BofA Securities, Inc. and Evercore Group L.L.C.
 This agreement does not apply to any existing employee benefit plans.
 See the section titled "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

 Prior to the offering, there has been no public market for the shares.
 The initial public offering price has been negotiated among us and the representatives.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the our historical performance, estimates of the business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be our historical performance, estimates of the business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "DDDD."
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "FDMT."